“It is in the anonymous and mundane shadow of the training room, both a refuge and a workshop, where a fighter is forged. »Loïc J.D. Wacquant

 What is Body Mass Index or BMI?

 The Body Mass Index (BMI) is a body fat and healthy weight measurement scale.
-Whatever your goals, whether you need to lose a few pounds or gain some weight, stick to your recommended BMI which will give you your ideal healthy weight range based on your height.
+Whatever your goals, whether you need to lose a few pounds or gain some weight, stick to your recommended BMI which will give you your ideal healthy weight range based on your age and height.